aerospike-managed-cloud-services/aerospike.acl/README.md

 Unit tests can be run with the `make test` directive, this both sets up a python virtualenv and runs `pytest`.

-Because of the ansible module path requirements we have to set the `PYTHONPATH` variable to include the parent directories, this is done for us in the pytest config file here:
+Because of the ansible module path requirements we have to set the `PYTHONPATH` variable to include the parent directories, this is done for us in the `pytest.ini` config file here:

 ```ini
 [pytest]